Understanding the IRDAI Surety Bond Reform: A New Era for Contract Guarantees in India

 Underwriting & Eligibility

 Under the new guidelines, insurers need to meet solvency margin thresholds and risk-management norms in order to issue surety contracts.
+This ensures that only qualified insurers can participate in the surety bond market.

 Types of Bonds Covered